What Does it Take to Be a Nursing Assistant?

 There were about 1,510,300 jobs for Nursing Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 11.5% which is above the national average.
 The Bureau of Labor Statistics predicts 173,400 new jobs for Nursing Assistant by 2026.
 The BLS estimates 195,100 yearly job openings in this field.

 The states with the most job growth for Nursing Assistant are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Connecticut, Wisconsin, or Vermont.
 These states have the worst job growth for this type of profession.

-Salary for a Nursing Assistant
+What is the Average Salary of a Nursing Assistant

 Nursing Assistants who work in Alaska, New York, or Hawaii, make the highest salaries.

 Below is a list of the median annual salaries for Nursing Assistants in different U.S. states.

 |State||Annual Mean Salary|

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Nursing Assistants:

 - Microsoft Office